rust-windowing/winit/src/changelog/unreleased.md

 - On Web, add `ActiveEventLoopExtWeb::is_cursor_lock_raw()` to determine if `DeviceEvent::MouseMotion` is returning raw data, not OS accelerated, when using `CursorGrabMode::Locked`.
+- On Web, implement `MonitorHandle` and `VideoModeHandle`.

+  Without prompting the user for permission, only the current monitor is returned.
+But when prompting and being granted permission through `ActiveEventLoop::request_detailed_monitor_permission()`, access to all monitors and their information is available.
+This "detailed monitors" can be used in `Window::set_fullscreen()` as well.

 ### Changed